 - Staying on schedule and on budget.

-In order to manage people and processes, industrial project managers must be trained in project management, managing technology, and human resource management—all areas covered in UT Permian Basin’s online BSIT program.
+In order to manage people and processes, industrial project managers must be trained in project management, managing technology, and human resource management—all areas covered in UT Permian Basin’s online Bachelor of Science in Industrial Technology program.
 According to the U.S. Bureau of Labor Statistics (BLS), the valuable soft and hard skills industrial project managers bring to their organizations nets them an average annual salary of $105,480, which means the only thing standing between you and a six-figure salary is a bachelor’s degree.

 2. Industrial Engineer